Zero-based budgeting is an effective way for businesses to tackle persistent cash flow woes.

 Research reveals that 60% of small businesses encounter cash flow struggles yearly, emphasizing the importance of more intelligent financial planning.
 Starting from zero, this method ensures every expense is intentional, which fosters better clarity and control over budgets.

-Remarkably, businesses adopting zero based budgeting have seen cost reductions of up to 25%, proving its value in achieving financial health.
+Remarkably, businesses adopting zero-based budgeting have seen up to 25% cost reductions, proving its value in achieving financial health.

 At Stealth Agents, we specialize in helping businesses streamline their processes with tailored virtual assistant solutions, offering free consultations about virtual assistant pricing and your preferences.

-The goal of this book is to give you useful advice on how to address your most pressing cash flow issues with zero-based budgeting.
+This book’s goal is to provide useful advice on using zero-based budgeting to address your most pressing cash flow issues.

 A financial planning virtual assistant can simplify the process by analyzing expenses, tracking data, and ensuring accurate reviews.